1fish2/BBQTimer/README.md

 * Show a tip about adding the widget to the lock screen when first running the app.
 * Show tips via a menu command: How to install as home & lock screen widgets.
 What tapping the widget text does.
-* Make MainActivity not prefocus the NumberPicker number.
 * Set other AndroidManifest.xml values.
 (Search info?)
 * Simplify the app's launcher icon.
 * Add a large icon to the notification area: mdpi 64x64 px, hdpi 96x96 px, xhdpi 128x128 px,